 Remembering their first few months together and his fear of Roman’s reaction, Logan was again amazed at how far they had come.

-Once again, Roman bumped into him, this time not even trying to stay upright.
-Though Logan articulated some token protest, he wrapped a steadying arm around his tired partner.
+Once again, his partner bumped into him, this time not even trying to stay upright.
+Though Logan articulated some token protest, he wrapped a steadying arm around his tired friend.

-Which was a good thing, considering the sudden stop they took would have probably sent Roman tumbling onto the sidewalk, had Logan not held him up.
+Which was a good thing, considering the sudden stop they took would have probably sent Roman tumbling onto the side-walk, had the older detective not held him up.

 “Out of business?!”
 Roman wailed dramatically.
 “What is that supposed to mean?!”